Dependent Adults with Mental Limitations | California Financial Abuse

 - December 19, 2018 - Dependent Adult Financial Abuse,

 California law provides that ‘“Financial abuse” of an elder or dependent adult occurs when a person or entity does any of the following …” The statute goes on to list the actions that constitute financial abuse.
 The list is well covered in California’s jury instruction covering the essential factual elements of financial abuse.
 For now, I want to focus briefly on the factors that go into determining who is a “dependent adult?”
 California Welfare and Institutions Code Section 15610.23 provides:

-The list could go on, and specific mental limitations or diminished mental abilities will vary by the person.
-In any event, the issue of a "dependent adult" is likely to arise, and it is important to identify the factors supporting the finding before litigation ensues.
+The list could go on, and the particular mental limitations or diminished mental abilities will vary by the person.
+In any event the issue of “dependent adult” is likely to arise and it is important to identify the factors supporting the finding before litigation ensues.

 If you would like to speak with us about your case, call us at 916 313-3030.